Pyramid Lake Paiute Tribe Reservation: Background

 The reservation has 742.2 sqmi in land area, and includes all of Pyramid Lake, and all of the Truckee River from the Big Bend north.
 The reservation is centered on Pyramid Lake, which comprises 25% of the reservation's area.
 The reservation also includes a sliver of Winnemucca Lake, most of the Lake Range, portions of the Virginia Mountains and Pah Rah Range, and the southern end of the Smoke Creek Desert.

 Three communities have developed on the reservation.
 Wadsworth, the largest, is located near the Big Bend of the Truckee at the southern end of the reservation, just north of the non-reservation town of Fernley.
 The seat of tribal government is located at Nixon, at the southern end of Pyramid Lake.
 Sutcliffe is located on the western shore of the lake.
 A few outlying ranches are located along the Truckee River between Wadsworth and Nixon.

 The reservation land was first set aside for the Northern Paiute by request of the Bureau of Indian Affairs in 1859.
 The reservation was not surveyed until 1865.
 The status of the reservation was very uncertain until President Ulysses S. Grant affirmed its existence by executive order on March 23, 1874.
 At that time the creation of reservations by the executive branch was novel; most previous reservations were created by treaty or congressional legislation.
 Subsequent court decisions have affirmed the validity of reservations created by the executive branch, and have set the establishment date for the Pyramid Lake Reservation at 1859, not 1874.
-This earlier date is important both with regards to the priority date of tribal water rights, and the status of non-tribal claims to land within the reservation.
+This earlier date is important both with regard to the priority date of tribal water rights, and the status of non-tribal claims to land within the reservation.

 The tribe has fought a long series of legal battles on both these issues.
 The Northern Paiute were awarded a settlement in their lands claim case in 1968.

 In October 2016 the Nevada Native Nations Land Act (PL No: 114-232) authorized the federal government to put certain public lands of the Bureau of Land Management (BLM) and Forest Service in the state into trust for six of the nine federally recognized tribes in the state.
 These transfers will expand their reservations and make their bases more sustainable.
 The government is putting 6,357 acre acres of BLM land into trust for the Pyramid Lake Reservation.
 Gaming is prohibited on these new lands.